Ujwal123434/verilog/Full_adder/README.md

 - sum = `a ^ b ^ cin`
 - carry = `(a & b) | (cin & (a ^ b))`

+## Implementations
+- Using boolean euations of sum and carry
+- Using two half adders

 ## Files
 - full_adder.v
 - full_adder_tb.v